-The increase in investment in associates during the period is mainly due to the deconsolidation of CDLHT following the distribution in specie (refer to Note 26), which resulted in CDLHT becoming an associate.
+The increase in investment in associates during the year is mainly due to the deconsolidation of CDLHT following the distribution in specie (refer to note 26), which resulted in CDLHT becoming an associate.
 The Group's retained interest in CDLHT has been remeasured to fair value.
-The Group is currently performing a purchase price allocation exercise on its retained interest in CDLHT and has equity accounted for CDLHT based on provisional amounts of the fair value of its identifiable net assets, giving rise to negative goodwill of \$18.0 million.
+The Group has performed a purchase price allocation exercise on its retained interest in CDLHT and has equity accounted for CDLHT based on the fair value of its identifiable net assets, giving rise to negative goodwill of \$18.0 million.
 The negative goodwill is included in the Group's "share of after-tax profit of associates" in the consolidated statement of profit or loss.

 CDLHT's assets relate mainly to property, plant and equipment and investment properties.
-The fair values of these assets were determined based on valuations undertaken by the Group's in-house valuer.
+The fair values of these assets were determined based on valuations undertaken by a licensed valuer who is also an officer of the Company.